Mapse/SPS_MC/README.md

 ```
 . quick_setup.sh
 ```
 This will ask for your grid credentials.
-Then, after, you simply do:
+Then, after, you do:

 ```
 . steps_SPS_2017.sh